AVSimulation/SCANeR-Quick-Starts/Pages/HT_ADAS/Sample_ADAS_EXTERNALVEHICLE.md

 ### During the simulation

-You will then be able to visualize that the simulink model with ADAS is synchronised with SCANeR.
+You will be able to visualize that the simulink model with ADAS is synchronised with SCANeR.

 > Due to the S-function, the vehicle will start after few seconds.

-The SCANeR API is accessible in Simulink within the Vehicle Dynamics ComUDP API through RT Gateway and its filter.
+SCANeR I/O are accessible in Simulink thanks to RT Gateway and its filter.

 > In SCANeR’s User Manual: `2.16.
 UDP RTGateway protocol`